 Research output per year

 Megha’s PhD (2010) was a study of the curating of Indian religious artefacts in British museums and galleries.
-It examined the role of artistic intervention in interpreting intangible qualities of material sacred objects.
+It examined interpretive practices surrounding intangible qualities of material sacred objects.
 The research makes a contribution to the study of curating objects of worship, an ongoing debate in museum studies, and offers alternative modes of curatorial thinking that are closely aligned to art practice.
-She has published her research on museum intervention artistic practice in the Journal of Visual Arts Practice and Journal of Museum Ethnography.

 Megha has published her research across a range of journals including the Journal of Design History, Studies in the Histories of Gardens and Designed Landscapes, Journal of Museum Ethnography and Journal of Visual Arts Practice.
 She is co-convenor of the College Arts Association 2020 Annual Conference panel "Decolonising Design History".
 Megha also co-convened and chaired a conference panel at the 2013 Design History Society Annual Conference entitled "Exhibiting South Asia" at the National Institute of Design in Ahmedabad, India.
 She co-presented a paper with Dr Nicola Ashmore on the Hindu Shrine project at Brighton Museum and Art Gallery (2002), now published as a chapter in Design Objects and the Museum (Bloomsbury) in 2016.

 Megha's early research engaged with contemporary networks of design and local creative industries.
 She was Research Fellow on the AHRC funded Brighton Fuse 2 project (2013-14), which mapped and measured the Creative Digital Information Technology (CDIT) freelance cluster in Brighton and Hove, UK.
 She interviewed local designers and made policy recommendations with the Fuse research team to government representatives.

 Megha has worked in gallery education in 2004-05 at Tate Britain.
 She is a Visiting Faculty member at the National Institute of Design in Ahmedabad, India.
 She is a peer reviewer for various journals such as the Journal of Design History, Third Text and Craft Research.